 - 1. Students should check the Course Calendar, Announcements, and Messages (e-mail) systems in Blackboard on a regular basis. - 2.
 Students should keep current with all course assignments, quizzes, and examinations. - 3.
 If the course uses remote proctoring for exams, students must schedule their exam early in the semester. - 4.
 Students should ask questions and communicate with the instructor either in class, online, off-line or during office hours. - 5.
 For all classwork, exams, quizzes etc., if a student is completing it off-campus, then they are responsible for availability of internet connectivity.
 Extensions will not be granted for lack of availability of internet connections. - 6.
 Students should remember that online and hybrid courses assume greater responsibility and independent learning skills by the student for their own learning outcomes. - 7.
-For online courses, students should keep current on class recordings, if not attending the live class (either in person or online). - 8.
-For online asynchronous courses, there will be no online class sessions.
-All materials will be made available through Blackboard or through online links. - 9.
 For online synchronous courses, there will be online class sessions as indicated.
 Students are expected to attend the online session at the given time.
-If a student is unable to attend a session, instructor will make the recording of the session available for the student to view.
+If a student is unable to attend a session, instructor may make the recording of the session available for the student to view.
 All materials will be made available through Blackboard or through online links.

+Grading Policy:

-Grading Policy: The final course grade will be based on your performance on the quizzes, exams, assignments and class participation using the following weights:
+The final course grade will be based on your performance on the quizzes, examinations, simulation, assignments, and class participation using the following weights: